 In a transaction to which we were not a party, M&F sold M&F Note A, which, at the time of the sale, had an outstanding balance (principal and accrued interest) of \$1,149,000, as well as the M&F Payables in the amount of \$165,100, to two third-party accredited investors (the M&F Note A Investors).
 On August 10, 2015, the M&F Note A Investors converted M&F Note A and the M&F Payables into 192,628 shares of our Series B Preferred.
 We determined that the conversion of M&F Note A and the M&F Payables into Series B Preferred should be accounted for as an extinguishment of debt.
 Considering the exchangeability of the Series B Preferred into our common stock, the dividend applicable to the Series B Preferred prior to such exchange and other factors, we also determined that the fair value of a share of Series B Preferred issued pursuant to the conversion of the M&F Note A and M&F Payables was equal to the market value of a share of our common stock on the conversion date.
-Based on the \$12.25 per share fair value of the Series B Preferred having an aggregate fair value of \$2,359,700 to the M&F Note A Investors.
-After eliminating the remaining unamortized discount of \$12,400 attributable to M&F Note A, we recognized a non-cash loss on extinguishment of debt attributable to the conversion of M&F Note A and the M&F Payables in 52,300 in the quarter ended September 30, 2015, as reflected in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss.
+Based on the \$12.25 per share fair value of the Series B Preferred at the date M&F Note A and the M&F Payables were converted, we issued Series B Preferred having an aggregate fair value of \$2,359,700 to the M&F Note A Investors.
+After eliminating the remaining unamortized discount of \$122,400 attributable to M&F Note A, we recognized a non-cash loss on extinguishment of debt attributable to the conversion of M&F Note A and the M&F Payables of \$1,168,000 in the quarter ended September 30, 2015, as reflected in the accompanying Condensed Consolidated Statement of Operations and Comprehensive Loss.